Unknown Hands - User Guide

 Use this to:

-- Find centers of multilingual manuscript production
+- Find centers of multilingual manuscript production with complete data

 - Compare linguistic diversity across religious institutions

-- Identify regional patterns in institutional multilingualism
+- Study regional patterns in institutional linguistic practices

-5. Colophon-Text Divergence Tab
+5. Colophon-Text Divergence

-Purpose: Specialized analysis of language code-switching
+Purpose: Specialized analysis of language code-switching between colophons and texts

 What It Shows: